Devolution in the United Kingdom: Sub-regional

 After the proposal of devolution to regions failed, the government pursued the concept of city regions.
 The 2009 Local Democracy, Economic Development and Construction Act provided the means for the creation of combined authorities based upon city regions, a system of cooperation between authorities.
 Multiple combined authorities where created in the early-to-mid-2010s, the oldest of these being the Greater Manchester Combined Authority established in 2011.
 Over the latter part of the 2010s and into the 2020s, the national government has progressed with proposed deals for more groups of local authorities to devolve at a sub-regional level.
-The Local Government Association keeps a register of up to date devolution proposals.
+The Local Government Association keeps a register of up-to-date devolution proposals.

-As of the beginning of 2021, ten combined authorities exist, nine of which have a directly elected mayor.
+As of the beginning of 2024, eleven combined authorities exist, ten of which have a directly elected mayor.
 The powers given to the combined authorities are smaller compared to the powers of the devolved national governments; they are limited largely to the economy, transport, and planning.

+Mayoral Council for England

+In October 2024, the newly elected Labour government established a UK wide Council of the Nations and Regions and an England-only Mayoral Council bringing together ministers from the UK government, the Mayor of London and the Mayors of Combined Authorities.
+As the Labour government hopes that combined authorities will be established throughout England, the Mayoral Council would eventually evolve into an all-England forum.
+As of October 2024, 48% of the population and 26% of the land area of England is represented on the Mayoral Council.

+The concept of a meeting of mayors had also been proposed prior to 2024.
+In 2012, then prime minister David Cameron proposed that directly-elected mayors sit within an "English Cabinet of Mayors", chaired by the prime minister and meeting at least twice a year, giving them the opportunity to share ideas and represent their regions at national level.
+No further action towards establishing an English Cabinet of Mayors was taken.
+In 2022, Labour also proposed a similar body to be known as the "Council of England", chaired by the prime minister and bringing together combined authority mayors, representatives of local government and other stakeholders.